Lesson 7: Catalytic Conversion Processes Part 1

 In the first video below, the animation of an explosion in an FCC unit in 2015 (7:12 minute long) provides a good review of the FCC process, and points out the potential hazards of working with hydrocarbons exposed to high temperatures in refinery units:

-2015 Explosion at ExxonMobil Refinery (7:12)
+Video: 2015 Explosion at ExxonMobil Refinery (7:12)

-Animation of 2015 Explosion at ExxonMobil Refinery in Torrance, CA
+Transcript: 2015 Explosion at ExxonMobil Refinery

-SPEAKER: The Torrance refinery is a 750-acre facility located just outside of Los Angeles, California.
+Speaker: The Torrance refinery is a 750-acre facility located just outside of Los Angeles, California.
 At the time of the explosion, the refinery was owned by ExxonMobil.
 An important part of the refining process takes place in the facility's fluid catalytic cracker or FCC unit.
 In the FCC unit, heavy hydrocarbons from crude oil are broken or cracked into smaller hydrocarbons, which can then be processed into gasoline and other fuel products.

 The heavy hydrocarbons are first fed into a reactor where they mix with a catalyst.
 The heavy liquid hydrocarbons are converted into lighter hydrocarbon vapors as they travel up the reactor.
 At the top of the reactor, the lighter hydrocarbon vapors are separated from the catalyst.
 The hydrocarbon vapors then flow to the main distillation column.